nathancarter/semigroupviz/to-do-list.md

 # To-do list

-## Finishing settings, first draft

- * Copy the code for the H-class slider controls, creating R-class slider controls that govern the number of R-classes shown in each D-class.
-Place this second in the settings pane.
- * Copy the code for the H-class slider controls, creating L-class slider controls that govern the number of L-classes shown in each D-class.
-Place this third in the settings pane.

 ## Fixing mistakes and cleaning up code

  * Extend `ShowSemigroup` so that it caps each of these values below